Mmabore-Molaba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 5- Write a script that adds execute permission to the owner of the file hello Script 6- Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-Script 7 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+Script 7 Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Script 8-Write a script that sets the permission to the file hello as follows owner and group no permission other all permission